bnb-chain/bnb-chain.github.io/docs/local.md

 > personal.newAccount()
 ```

-*And make sure your remember/save the password!*
+*And make sure you remember/save the password!*

 ### Unlock account